Lazy days at the beach. Wine tours. Backyard barbecues. Fishing. Antiquing. Picnics. Art in the park. Hikes. Roadside fruit stands.

 34 George St. E.

 If you love Shakespeare, Stratford, Ont., is as close to the Bard as you will get, without travelling to Britain.
 Twelve plays and musicals are on offer this season, in four distinct stages, with seating from 260 at the cozy Studio Theatre to 1,826 at the Festival Theatre, just up the Avon River on Queen Street.
-There are also after-hour cabarets, improv and other showcases at the Studio Theatre.
+Along with Shakespeare, offerings include classics such as The Matchmaker

-The Driftwood Theatre Group, dedicated to new play development, is also Ontario’s outdoor, summer touring theatre company, sharing the works of William Shakespeare with nearly 70,000 people across Ontario, Canada since 1995.
-This year, Driftwood presents its first ever non-Shakespearean production, presenting Homer’s The Odyssey
+The Driftwood Theatre Group is Ontario’s outdoor, summer touring theatre company, sharing the works of William Shakespeare with nearly 70,000 people across Ontario, Canada since 1995.
+Now celebrating its 18th season, The Bard’s Bus Tour will take A Midsummer Night's Dream

-.
+to 25 locations across Ontario in July and August.
 Driftwood performances are Pay-What-You-Can, but audience members can reserve their blanket/lawnchair seating in advance by paying the full recommended $15 admission fee.
-Driftwood visited 25 communities last year.

 Humber River Shakespeare Company

 Bring your own blanket, lawn chair and picnic as the Humber River Shakespeare Company takes its professional touring theatre to communities along the historic Humber River and beyond.
 The company puts the focus on actors, not elaborate sets, to tell Shakespeare’s timeless stories.
 Each touring park production is Pay-What-You-Can, so that anyone can afford to see the show.
-This season’s As You Like It
+This season’s Macbeth

-will stop in a dozen indoor and outdoor locations, with full details coming soon.
+will stop in a dozen indoor and outdoor locations, including Etobicoke, Toronto, Mississauga and Bolton.